Cyclocomputer

 Basic cyclocomputer showing speed and Odometer readings.

 Wired reed switch sensor with spoke mounted magnet.

 A cyclocomputer, cycle computer, cycling computer or cyclometer is a device mounted on a bicycle that calculates and displays trip information, similar to the instruments in the dashboard of a car.
-The computer with display, or head unit, usually is attached to the handlebar for easy viewing.
-Some GPS watches can also be used as display.
+The computer with display, or head unit, usually is attached to a mount on the handlebars for easy viewing and hands-free navigation.
+Some GPS watches and smartphones can also be used as display.
+It can communicate with sensors, including speed sensors, cadence sensors, power meters, and heart rate monitors.
+Today, it is popular among cyclists to use a smartphone as a cycling computer.
+However smartphones are not purpose built to be used as cycling computers and have sensitive camera components that risk damage if it encounters prolonged or high amplitude vibrations beyond its design limits.
+Unlike smartphones, dedicated cycling computers are purpose built for cycling conditions, and have certain advantages, including longer battery life, improved screen visibility under direct sunlight, better sensor signal reliability, lighter weight, and greater resistance to weather and impacts.

 History

 In 1895, Curtis H. Veeder invented the Cyclometer.
 The Cyclometer was a simple mechanical device that counted the number of rotations of a bicycle wheel.
 A cable transmitted the number of rotations of the wheel to an analog odometer visible to the rider, which converted the wheel rotations into the number of miles traveled according to a predetermined formula.
 After founding the Veeder Manufacturing Company, Veeder promoted the Cyclometer with the slogan, It's Nice to Know How Far You Go.
 The Cyclometers success led to many other competing types of mechanical computing devices.
 Eventually, cyclometers were developed that could measure speed as well as distance traveled.